ccontrols/component-controls/ui/blocks/README.md

 | `plain`       | _boolean_            | if plain, skip the border and spacing around the children                                                                       |

 ## <ins>PropsTable</ins>

+Displays the component's properties as well as configurable controls to interact with the component.

 _PropsTable [source code](https://github.com/ccontrols/component-controls/tree/master/ui/blocks/src/PropsTable/PropsTable.tsx)_